StackExchange/StackOverflowSDK/README.md

 This Stack Overflow Internal SDK is licensed to you under the terms of the Apache Software License Version 2.0 (Apache 2.0): https://www.apache.org/licenses/LICENSE-2.0.txt

-The Teams SDK is 100% open source and freely available to download and use under the terms of the Apache 2.0 license.
-This SDK enables development with the Stack Internal API, which is available to all Teams customers, but may be subject to future changes.
+The Stack Overflow Internal SDK is 100% open source and freely available to download and use under the terms of the Apache 2.0 license.
+This SDK enables development with the Stack Internal API, which is available to all Stack Internal customers, but may be subject to future changes.